ujjwal-kr/ram/README.md

 `stdin lx/rv/string` sets the value of the standard input provided in the next line to the specified variable.

 ### stdfs
-- `stdfs open >> ./path/to/file` opens the file and stores the contents as strings in the  `strings` variable.
+- `stdfs open >> ./path/to/file` opens the file and stores the contents as strings in the  `string` variable.
+- `stdfs open string/lxstring` opens the file from string/lxstring and stores the contents as strings in the  `string` variable.

 ### rand >> num1,num2
 `rand >> num1,num2/lx,rv/rv,lx` generates a random decimal between num1 and num2 (including both) and pushes it to stack.
 May `round` be used after this statement to round it to an integer.